csaf-poc/csaf_distribution/docs/csaf_validator.md

 Application Options:
       --version                   Display version of the binary
       --validator=URL             URL to validate documents remotely
-      --validatorcache=FILE       FILE to cache remote validations
+      --validator_cache=FILE       FILE to cache remote validations
-      --validatorpreset=          One or more presets to validate remotely (default: mandatory) -o AMOUNT, --output=AMOUNT  If a remote validator was used, display the results in JSON format
+      --validator_preset=          One or more presets to validate remotely (default: mandatory) -o AMOUNT, --output=AMOUNT  If a remote validator was used, display the results in JSON format

 AMOUNT: